Home > Blog > India’s New Edge in Cardiac Care: How Minimally Invasive Procedures Are Slashing Recovery Times

 Expanded Robotic Capabilities

 The number of institutions performing robotic cardiac surgery in Europe grew from 13 in 2016 to 26 by 2019, reflecting a global trend that India has enthusiastically embraced .
-Leading Indian centers are increasingly investing in robotic technology and surgeon training programs to expand access to these advanced procedures.
+Leading Indian centres are increasingly investing in robotic technology and surgeon training programs to expand access to these advanced procedures.

 Hybrid Procedures

 The combination of surgical expertise and interventional techniques in hybrid operating rooms allows for comprehensive treatment of complex cardiac conditions through minimal access.
-These collaborative approaches are becoming standard in advanced Indian cardiac centers .
+These collaborative approaches are becoming standard in advanced Indian cardiac centres .

 Enhanced Recovery Protocols